VedantKh/sticky-notes/README.md

 # Sticky Notes App

-Built a real-tim sticky notes application built with Next.js 14, Supabase, and TypeScript.
+Built a real-time sticky notes application built with Next.js 14, Supabase, and TypeScript.
 Did this to practice auth and full stack.

 ## Features